 As evidenced by these events, Solomon felt the enormity of the role of King very early in his reign.
-The welfare of an entire nation rested upon his shoulders.
-Decisions had to be made.
+The welfare of an entire nation rested upon his shoulders, and decisions had to be made.
 What should be done with David’s old adversaries?
 Which ones should be put to death and which ones should be left alone?
 Which men should be installed to positions of authority in the new government?
 What buildings should be erected to expand the capital city of Jerusalem?
 What enemies should be engaged in war?
 What alliances should be struck?
 It was all pretty overwhelming stuff to a guy who had spent his entire life under the kingship of his great father.

 In those days, Israel did not have a centralized location of worship.
 Even though David had brought the Ark of the Covenant into Jerusalem years earlier, the Ark remained housed in a lesser tabernacle (tent) that David had built for it there (2 Samuel 6:1-17; 1 Chronicles 16:1).
 Even David himself hadn’t considered the site a truly proper setting for the Ark (2 Samuel 7:1-2).
 The “official” Tabernacle, the one the Israelites had built under Moses’ leadership, the one that had stood at Shiloh for so long, had fallen into disuse decades earlier when the Philistines had temporarily captured the Ark and taken it to Philistia (1 Samuel 4:1-22).
 As for the Jewish Temple which would serve as the permanent place of dwelling for the Ark, well, Solomon hadn’t had that built yet.